-When it comes to having to write a rent increase notice, it can be difficult knowing where to start.
-Let’s face it, most tenants never want to see this type of notice but sometimes it becomes necessary to raise the rent to keep up with your mortgage payments and cost of living in the area.
+Let’s face it, most tenants never want to see a rent increase notice.
+However, sometimes it becomes necessary to raise the rent.
+Typically, this is done to keep up with mortgage payments and cost of living in the area.

-So, when it comes to writing a rent increase letter, you’ll want to make sure you’re in compliance with any state or local landlord-tenant laws concerning raising the rent.
+So, when it comes to writing a rent increase letter, make sure you’re in compliance with any landlord-tenant laws.
+Especially as it concerns raising the rent.

-You’ll also want to ensure you’re giving the tenant sufficient notice of the rent increase so that they have time to consider whether they’d like to renew their lease or move out.
-While this will vary from state to state, generally you will need to let the tenant know of a rent increase 30-60 days in advance of their lease ending.
+You’ll also want to ensure you’re giving the tenant sufficient notice of the rent increase.
+Then, they have time to consider whether they’d like to renew their lease or move out.
+The notice you need to give your tenant will vary from state to state.
+Generally, you need to let the tenant know of a rent increase 30-60 days in advance of their lease ending.

-While the exact cause for raising rent might vary from landlord to landlord, there are a few main reasons that landlords need to raise the rent:
+While the exact reasons vary from landlord to landlord, there are a few main reasons that landlords need to raise the rent:

 • Increase in property taxes